 The NBB Governance Manual for the Banking Sector (the "Governance Manual") contains recommendations to assure the suitability of shareholders, management and independent control functions and the appropriate organisation of the business.

 As required by the Banking Law and the Governance Manual, KBC has a Group Internal Governance Memorandum (the "Governance Memorandum"), which sets out the corporate governance policy applying to KBC Group and its subsidiaries and of which the governance memorandum of KBC Bank forms part.
 The corporate governance policy of a credit institution must meet the principles set out in the law and the Governance Manual.
-The most recent version of the Governance Memorandum was approved on 17 December 2015 by the Board of Directors of the Issuer and KBC Bank.
+The most recent version of the Governance Memorandum was approved on 14 December 2017 by the Board of Directors of the Issuer, KBC Bank and KBC Insurance.

-KBC Bank has also a Corporate Governance Charter which is published on www.kbc.com.
+KBC Bank also has a Corporate Governance Charter which is published on www.kbc.com.